 The CleanBC Go Electric Program from BC Hydro aims to encourage EV adoption through a robust set of rebates for not just multifamily EV chargers, but also the electrical upgrades that may be necessary before a building can support EV charging.

 Not every building is prepared to support EV charging capabilities.
 The BC Hydro rebate plan provides for this in a couple of ways.
-The first is the EV Ready plan rebate, which covers up to 75% of the costs of consulting with a licensed contractor and creating a professional plan for making a multifamily residential complex “EV Ready.”
+The first is the EV Ready plan rebate, which covers up to 75%, or $3,000, for the costs of consulting with a licensed contractor and creating a professional plan for making a multifamily residential complex “EV Ready.”

 Finally, this program also includes rebates for the purchase and installation of eligible EV chargers for multifamily residential buildings.
 Those who participated in the EV Ready rebates can receive up to $1,400 per charger (to a maximum of $14,000 per apartment complex), while those who did not can receive up to $2,000 per charger (to a maximum of $14,000).